 Later at New Gotham High, Babs is prepping for the school day when Wade stops by to chat.
 She apologizes for skipping out on their previous dating plans as she fabricates an excuse by exclaiming that she had to go help out Helena on their gourmet baking business venture.
 As such, he trusts her and says that he’ll take care of their dating plans.

-Later on back at the clock tower, Kyle learns from Barbara that she’s accepted his dating proposal.
+Sometime later back at the clock tower, Kyle learns from Barbara that she’s accepted his dating proposal.
 Gordon then says that she has dated before, but her crime-fighting venture has ultimately dashed any hope for a prosperous relationship.
-After comically criticizing the excuse Barbara made for her cover story, Helena then asks her what she found out about Dinah.
+After comically criticizing the excuse Barbara made for her cover story, Helena then asks her what she’s found out about Dinah.
 Babs explains that not only were there no egregious incidents recorded from her past, but there’s no records of her at all.
-Not only that, but it turns out that Dinah Lance is not even her real name.
+Not only that, but it turns out that Dinah Lance isn’t even her real name.
 Following a facial recognition from Missouri-area yearbooks dating back to the previous five years, it turns out that her actual name is Dinah Redmond and that she comes from Opal.
 In addition, she’s been a runaway throughout her life and that her true parents gave her up before she wound up with a foster family.
 Barbara then exclaims that she’ll explain herself when she’s ready, but Kyle isn’t willing to put that kind of faith towards her.

 After a minor incident with Dinah trying out one of Helena’s sweaters, Gordon takes Kyle on a stroll where they continue their discussion about their newest member, especially due to the fact that Dinah’s original parents didn’t even bother to report her disappearance.
 Despite that, she still feels that their young member has budding potential.
 Not to mention, Babs reminds Helena that she’s already part of a legacy that also encompasses that first three Robins where they’re brought in to be mentored, trained and never turned away from what they can become.
 Suddenly, Dinah informs them of the Delphi Alarm.